microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 ![](../orig_media/LongHorizon.banner.png)

-A Long Horizon Flight Recorder is a specialized type of flight recorder designed to study long-running issues that are typically very difficult to understand and capture.
+A Long Horizon Flight Recorder is a specialized type of Flight Recorder designed to study long-running issues that are typically very difficult to understand and capture.
 For example, imagine a long-running asynchronous operation that takes hours or days to complete, such as writing the entirety of a large tape or